SamirTalwar/jenga/tutorial/02_more_rules.md

 }
 ```

-Unfortunately, when we try to build, jenga will error:
+Unfortunately when we try to build, jenga will report an error.
 ```
 $ jenga build
 elaborated 3 rules and 3 targets